Alpha limitations and notes: To see the widget, you must be participating in the Buying Guidance alpha.

 How up-to-date are the estimates?

-Data is refreshed daily and represents the previous seven calendar days.
+Data is refreshed daily and represents the previous five calendar days.

 Are the numbers guaranteed?